Artii4/Colors.h/README.md

 eraseLine(position::ALL);           // Deletes text on line
 eraseLine(position::TOEND);         // Deletes text until end of line (explicit)

+// Clearing terminal
+eraseScreen();                      // Clears from cursor to end eraseScreen(position::TOEND)        // Clears from cursor to end (explicit) eraseScreen(position::TOBEGINNING)  // Clears from cursor to beginning eraseScreen(position::ALL)          // Clears all eraseScreen(position::CLEAR)        // Deletes lines in scrollback buffer

 // Enumerations:
 //
 // layer::FOREGROUND        -> To apply a color to text (setRed(), setBlue(), etc.)